What is domestic abuse?

 - they may be forced to witness sexual abuse or they may be forced to take part in verbally abusing the victim.

-All children witnessing domestic violence are being emotionally abused.
+All children witnessing domestic abuse are being emotionally abused.

-These are some of the effects on children of witnessing domestic violence, described in a briefing by the Royal College of Psychiatrists (2004):
+These are some of the effects on children of witnessing domestic abuse, described in a briefing by the Royal College of Psychiatrists (2004):

 - they may become anxious or depressed;